 A good text for your ad is only one part of success when attracting new potential customers.
 The other is the implementation of adequate strategy for bidding, so that you get the maximal results on the minimal ad price.
 If you do not pay enough attention to bidding, you may end up paying much more.

-In this article we will introduce to you bidding possibilities offered by Google and their characteristics, so in the end you will be able the most convenient one for your business.
+In this article we will introduce to you bidding possibilities offered by Google Ads and their characteristics, so in the end you will be able to choose the most convenient one for your business.